TW: dissociation, discussion of delusions/mental illness, ableism, stalking

 “She’s got somebody else she can talk to now, remember?”
 They gave me a gentle nudge with their elbow.
 “I guess you got used to it just being the two of you.”

 I had, but I didn’t like admitting it.
-I still couldn’t get comfortable with this idea of a community, or the concept of my abilities being something that other people had.
+I still couldn’t get comfortable with this idea of a community, or my abilities being something that other people had.
 It felt cheap somehow, unearned entrance into something I didn’t want to be part of anyway.
 That wasn’t entirely true.
 I did want to be part of it.
 I just didn’t feel like I should be, or that I could handle it.

 “Yeah, she’s over there,” Will said.
 “Want us to come with you?”